Proverbs

 You can lead a horse to water, but you can't make it drink.

-managing people dealing with people
+dealing with people managing people

 You can't teach an old dog new tricks.